sigcsets/sigcse2022/_authors/affiliated.md

 ## What is an Affiliated Event?

-Affiliated Events are an excellent venue for SIGCSE sub-communities or groups to arrange a time to gather and present or discuss topics of interest, typically over a meal or during a reception **during the conference**.
+Affiliated Events are an excellent venue for SIGCSE TS sub-communities or groups to arrange a time to gather and present or discuss topics of interest, typically over a meal or during a reception **during the conference**.
 We encourage submission of affiliated events that describe existing and emerging subfields, areas and groups of diversity, and bringing together communities of practice.

 We encourage sub-communities to gather in their own affiliated events by submitting an affiliated event proposal that should include a description of the event and its importance and relevance and the proposed format for the event.  **[Please note there is a charge for holding an Affiliated Event to help defray costs.
 Food & beverage and A/V needs beyond the standard set up will be at the organizers own expense.](#logistics)**